Simon Porritt

-Simon James Porritt (born 1981 in Adelaide, Australia) is a former founder and CEO of SIMJEN, an Australian marketing company based in Brisbane, Queensland that was put into liquidation on 27 March 2013.
+Simon James Porritt (born 1981 in Adelaide, Australia) is a founder and former CEO of SIMJEN, an Australian marketing company based in Brisbane, Queensland, that was put into liquidation on 27 March 2013.
 He has also appeared as an actor under the name Simon James.

 Acting career

 As Simon James, Porritt began working in local Australian television series, including The New Adventures of Skippy (1990), The Wayne Manifesto (1996-1997) and Mirror Mirror II (1998).